 Tweetdeck allows you to set up various feeds for Twitter.
 You can follow your own feed plus the feed of other accounts you may be running.
-You can also set up a feed to follow a list that you created.
+You can also set up a feed for each of your Twitter lists.

 For instance, if you are looking for leads on Twitter or want to engage with targeted people, you can monitor conversations around a search phrase from your niche.
-Whenever a new comment comes in you will see it in your search feed on Tweetdeck and can answer.
+Whenever a new comment comes in or a conversation is started, you will see it in your search feed on Tweetdeck and can answer.